 For more than 30 years Horizons has worked to improve the lives of homeless families in Massachusetts.
-Founders Linda A. Mason, Roger H. Brown, and Michael Eisenson identified the many needs of children and families who didn’t have the means for best-in-class day care, like Bright Horizons.
-They established the Horizons Fund in 1988 as the philanthropic arm of Bright Horizons Family Solutions.
-It wasn’t long before Horizons made a name for itself as Horizons for Homeless Children, a vital non-profit in Massachusetts working to address the crisis of child homelessness.
-Since 1988, Horizons has grown into a nationally recognized 401C3 providing high quality early-education, vital opportunities for play and crucial supports to families experiencing homelessness in Massachusetts.
+Founders Linda Mason, Roger Brown, and Michael Eisenson identified the many needs of children and families who didn’t have the means for best-in-class day care and early childhood education.
+They established the Horizons Fund in 1988 as an independent organization which shared office space with Bright Horizons for the first couple of years.
+In the following years Horizons made a name for itself as Horizons for Homeless Children, a vital non-profit in Massachusetts working to address the crisis of child homelessness.
+Since 1988, Horizons has grown into a nationally recognized 501(c)(3) providing high quality early-education, vital opportunities for play and crucial related supports to families experiencing homelessness in Massachusetts.

 In 1990, more than 1/3 of female-headed families in the U.S. live in poverty.

 At Horizons, the 1st Playspace opens offering play opportunities to homeless children, establishing Horizons’ volunteer corps.